 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This reflected the relevant legislation.
-We looked at three staff recruitment files.
-These showed the practice followed their recruitment procedure.
+We looked at one staff recruitment files.
+These showed the practice had not followed relevant legislation by obtaining a disclosure and barring check (DBS) for clinical staff.
+We received evidence that a DBS had been applied for shortly after our inspection.